esl/MongooseIM/doc/Advanced-configuration.md

 * **odbc_keepalive_interval** (local)
     * **Description:** When enabled, will send `SELECT 1` query through every DB connection at given interval to keep them open.
-    This option should be used to ensure that database connections are restarted after they became broken (e.g. due to database restart or a load balancer dropping connections).
+    This option should be used to ensure that database connections are restarted after they became broken (e.g. due to a database restart or a load balancer dropping connections).
 Currently, not every network related error returned from a database driver to a regular query will imply a connection restart.

-You should remember that SQL databases require also defining schema.
+You should remember that SQL databases require creating a schema.
-See [Database backends configuration](./advanced-configuration/database-backends-configuration.md) for more information
+See [Database backends configuration](./advanced-configuration/database-backends-configuration.md) for more information.

 ### Traffic shapers

 * **shaper** (mutli, global)
-    * **Description:** Define a class of shaper, mechanism for limiting traffic to prevent DoS attack or calming down too noisy clients.
+    * **Description:** Define a class of a shaper which is a mechanism for limiting traffic to prevent DoS attack or calming down too noisy clients.
     * **Syntax:** `{shaper, AtomName, {maxrate, BytesPerSecond}}`

 * **max_fsm_queue** (local)